mhujer/yaml-sort-checker/README.md

 Usage
 ----
-1. Install the latest version with `composer require-dev mhujer/yaml-sort-checker`
+1. Install the latest version with `composer require --dev mhujer/yaml-sort-checker`
 2. Create a configuration file `yaml-sort-checker.yml` in project root with list of the files for checking, see the  [example configuration for Symfony app](/docs/symfony-config/yaml-sort-checker.yml).
 3. Run `vendor/bin/yaml-sort-checker` (depends on where you have your Composer bin directory)
 4. Exclude the yaml keys you don't want to sort - e.g. it makes more sense to have them unsorted (see the [example configuration](/docs/symfony-config/yaml-sort-checker.yml))